 3 Ingredient Dairy Free Fudge.

-If your can of coconut milk has a lot of excess liquid on the top, pour that out before proceeding.
+- If your can of coconut milk has a lot of excess liquid on the top, pour that out before proceeding.

-Add the chocolate chips and stir well until fully melted.
+- Add the chocolate chips and stir well until fully melted.
 This will happen quickly, don’t burn the chocolate.

-Pour into the prepared pan and spread out evenly with a spatula.
+- Pour into the prepared pan and spread out evenly with a spatula.
 Let it cool for about 30 minutes on the counter.

-Use the parchment paper to remove the fudge from the pan, then slice into squares.
+- Use the parchment paper to remove the fudge from the pan, then slice into squares.

-Store in the refrigerator.
+- Store in an airtight container the refrigerator.